• Share this on:

 Flexibility

-Many factories focus only on getting convenient orders: simple styles, large quantities and long delivery times.
-However, if you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
-Buyers will want to test your factory before giving you big, easy orders.
+If you want to start a business relationship with a European buyer, be prepared to first accept complicated orders.
+Buyers will want to test your factory before giving you large, easy orders.
 Make sure at the start that a buyer will not continue to place only difficult orders with you and convenient orders elsewhere.

-Expect a European buyer to require (for their first order):
+Expect a European buyer to require in their first order:

 Factories in different GSP countries

 When all other selling points are equal, European buyers will prefer manufacturers that operate in countries under the EU’s Generalised Scheme of Preferences (GSP).
-The scheme removes import duties from apparel exported to the EU from 72 countries worldwide, giving buyers a substantial financial advantage.
+The scheme removes import duties from apparel exported to the EU from low and lower-middle income countries worldwide, giving buyers a substantial financial advantage.

 Tips:

-• Check if your country is one of the 72 countries that falls under the GSP by selecting a country in the box to find the related scheme.
+• Check if your country is one of the countries that falls under the GSP.

-• If you are supplying from a country on the GSP list, promote yourself as such.
+• If you are supplying from a country on the GSP list, promote yourself as such on your website and in the promotional materials that you use during a trade fair visit.

 • If you are not supplying from a country on the GSP list, consider setting up a partnership with a factory from a country that is on the list.